nasser/magic/README.md

 MAGIC
 =====
+Morgan And Grand Iron Clojure

-Functional compiler for Clojure on the CLR
+A functional Clojure compiler for Clojure and the start of a standalone Clojure implementation for the CLr.

 Status
 ------